Wolfgang Amadeus Mozart

 Serenade No. 13 in G major, 1787

 One of the most recognised pieces of classical music on earth.
-He knocked it out in a week, background music for a party.
+He knocked it out in a week, as background music for a party.

-Symphony No. 41 'Jupiter' — 4th movement
+Symphony No. 41 'Jupiter', 4th movement

 Symphony No. 41 in C major, 1788